 “Staff who attended found the psychosocial support training very informative and useful for their daily work.
-The online format also meant that team members with travel restrictions could also attend,” said a representative from Badael.
+The online format also meant that team members with travel restrictions could also attend,”a representative from Badael

 All trainings were also conducted online to ensure all partners were able to participate, regardless of travel restrictions and security issues.
 Follow-up sessions with the experts were made available to partners to follow up on the learning from the training, and to ensure that individual challenges would be addressed and discussed.

 “Our view on the work has changed since we received the trainings.
 We were able to expand our thoughts and knowledge and to improve our policies.
 The training sessions we conduct have shifted from traditional means to the online.
 Additionally, we have had three colleagues volunteer to recreate the trainings WILPF has provided to our teams locally.
-We repeated the psychosocial support training, with an added element of psychosocial support for children,” said a representative from Al Wafa Charity Organisation, an organisation based inside Syria.
+We repeated the psychosocial support training, with an added element of psychosocial support for children,”a representative from Al Wafa Charity Organisation, an organisation based inside Syria